dmatos2012/pointrcnn_detector_ros/README.md

     Place the rosbag in pointrcnn_detector_ros/data/kitti_2011_09_26_drive_0011_synced.bag

     For now, I have hardcoded the launch of this specific rosbag, but you can just modify the roslaunch file and change it to your own rosbag.
+If you use a different rosbag, make sure you also change the calibration file to match that specific rosbag.

 * Pre-trained model: You can obtained pre - trained model from the PointRCNN repo [here](https://drive.google.com/file/d/1aapMXBkSn5c5hNTDdRNI74Ptxfny7PuC/view).